roachspray/fkrf/README.md

 This is a (hacked up) port of [Trail of Bits'](https://www.trailofbits.com) [krf](https://github.com/trailofbits/krf) utility from Linux to FreeBSD 12.
+This work was supported by [Veracode](https://www.veracode.com) where the author is a member of the Applied Research Group.

 All credit goes to ToB and [William Woodruff](https://github.com/woodruffw) for the design and development of the linux krf tool and for much of the code here